Articles in this section

 4 mins read

 Events in .NET MAUI DataGrid can be fired by using commands with the help of Microsoft.Maui.Controls.Behaviors.
-The Behaviors allows you to convert events into commands.
-To use it, you need to install the CommunityToolkit.Maui NuGet in your application which can be find in the below link.
+The Behaviors allow you to convert events into commands.
+To use it, you need to install the CommunityToolkit.Maui NuGet package in your application, which can be found in the link below.

 NuGet Link: https://www.nuget.org/packages/CommunityToolkit.Maui

-Refer the below code example in which Microsoft.Maui.Controls.Behaviors has been used to convert the SelectionChanged event in SfDataGrid into command.
+Refer to the code example below, where Microsoft.Maui.Controls.Behaviors have been used to convert the SelectionChanged event in SfDataGrid into a command.

 XAML